Sun Odyssey 24.2

-The design was built by Jeanneau in France, starting in 1989, but it is now out of production.
+The Sun Odyssey 24.2 is a recreational keelboat first built in 1998 by Jeanneau in France, and now out of production.

-Design

-The Sun Odyssey 24.2 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
+Built predominantly of fiberglass, with wood trim.
 It has a fractional sloop rig, a nearly plumb stem, a reverse transom, an internally mounted spade-type rudder controlled by a tiller and a fixed fin keel with a weighted bulb or optional stub keel and centerboard.
 It displaces 4200 lb.

 The keel-equipped version of the boat has a draft of 3.61 ft, while the centerboard-equipped version has a draft of 4.59 ft with the centerboard extended and 2.13 ft with it retracted, allowing operation in shallow water or ground transportation on a trailer.

 The boat is normally fitted with a small outboard motor for docking and maneuvering, but an inboard engine was a factory option.

 The design has sleeping accommodation for six people, with a double "V"-berth in the bow cabin, two straight settees in the main cabin and an aft cabin with a double berth on the port side.
 The galley is located on the port side just forward of the companionway ladder.
 The galley is U-shaped and is equipped with a two-burner stove and a sink.
 The head is located just aft of companionway on the starboard side.

 The design has a hull speed of 6.24 kn.